taocpp/PEGTL/doc/Inputs-and-Parsing.md

             States&&... st );
 ```

+- The [`Rule` class](Rules-and-Grammars.md) represents the top-level parsing rule of the grammar and is mandatory.
+- The [`Action<>` class template](Actions-and-States.md) defaults to an action that does nothing.
+It is required to pass a user-defined action for a parsing run to do more, e.g. build some data structure, than validate an input against the grammar.
+- The [`Control<>` class template](Control-and-Debug.md) defaults to the normal control class that implements the expected and documented behaviour.
+It can be changed for debugging, e.g. printing all rule match attempts and their outcomes, and for some other advanced use cases, e.g. gathering rule invocation statistics.
+- The [`States`](Actions-and-States.md#changing-states) are the types of the additional state objects `st` that are passed to all rules' `match()` functions, all actions' `apply()` and `apply0()` functions, and all control functions.
+What is needed here depends on what the actions (and control functions) expect.
+- The `apply_mode` defaults to `apply_mode::enabled` which enables actions.
+Can be changed to `rewind_mode::disabled` or in the grammar with the [`enable`](Rule-Reference.md#enable-r-) and [`disable`](Rule-Reference.md#disable-r-) rules.
+- The `rewind_mode` defaults to `rewind_mode::dontcare` in which case the input might not be rewound to its start when `parse()` returns `false`.
+Rewinding can be enabled by passing `rewind_mode::required`.

+A parsing run can have the [same three outcomes](Rules-and-Grammars.md#match-function) as the match function of a rule.
+Note that the terminology "local" and "global" does not make too much sense at top-level, however for consistency sake we keep these terms here, too.

+- *success*, a return value of `true`,
+- *local failure*, a return value of `false`,
+- *global failure*, an exception of type `tao::pegtl::parse_error`, or also
+- any other exception thrown during a parsing run.

 ## Nested Parsing

-Nested parsing refers to an (inner) parsing run that is performed "in the middle of" another (outer) parsing run, for example when one file "includes" another file.
+Nested parsing refers to an (inner) parsing run that is performed during another (outer) parsing run, for example when a file being parsed includes another file.

-The difference to the regular `tao::pegtl::parse()` function is that when a global failure occurs within `tao::pegtl::parse_nested()` then a new exception is thrown via `Control< Rule >::raise_nested()`.
+When an exception is thrown within a nested parsing run it will be caught by `tao::pegtl::parse_nested()` and a new exception thrown via `Control< Rule >::raise_nested()`.
-The new exception contains the previous one as nested exception.
+The new exception contains a position from the argument of type `OuterInput` and the previous exception as nested exception.

 The functions in the header `tao/pegtl/contrib/nested_exceptions.hpp` can be used to work with these nested exceptions.
 The inner-most exception that was thrown first will be the "most nested" exception, i.e. the final one in the linked list of nested exceptions.

 The position information contained in the nested exceptions allows for error messages like "error in file F1 line L1 included from file F2 line L2 etc."